 A $52.00 LST tax is deducted from all Millersville University faculty/staff employees for Millersville Borough.
 This tax is deducted each pay period for a total of $52 in a calendar year.
 For instance, a 26 pay employee would have $2 deducted each pay period.
 All employees who earn $12,000 or more in a calendar year are liable for the tax.
 Part- time employees who will not earn $12,000 in the calendar year should complete an exemption form and return it to Payroll.
 On behalf of the employee, the Payroll Office will send the form to the Millersville Borough Office.
 This form must be completed each year.

 3.07% of all earnings (with the exception of the Medical Insurance premiums) are deducted for Pennsylvania State Withholding.
 While most employees do not have the option of being exempted from state tax, employees do have the option of completing a form in the Payroll Office authorizing additional monies to be deducted beyond the 3.07%.
 The State of Pennsylvania requires employers to tax Pennsylvania residents and non-residents unless they are from a reciprocal state.
 Reciprocal states include: Indiana, Maryland, New Jersey, Ohio, Virginia, and West Virginia.
 Each reciprocal state requires Pennsylvania to report the employee's earnings to the employee’s home state.
 Only New Jersey requires a state tax deduction based on the New Jersey percentage method.
-Students with a permanent residence in one of the six reciprocal states must complete a Reciprocal Agreement Form in the Payroll Office in order to be exempt from PA state tax.
+Faculty, Staff and Student Workers with a permanent residence in one of the six reciprocal states must complete a Reciprocal Agreement Form and return it to the Payroll Office in order to be exempt from PA state tax.

 Residence: The Local Wage tax is deducted for all Pennsylvania residents based on the percentage of earnings required by the employee's residence municipality.
 When completing the Residency Certification Form, the place of residence must be where your permanent home is (what address is on your driver's license, where do you vote).
 For example, if you reside in Lancaster City but use a post office box in Millersville for your mailing address, you should put Lancaster City on the Residency Certification Form.